tomheller/blog/src/articles/2015-10-28-getting-started-with-hugo.md

 title: Getting started with hugo
 date: 2015-10-28
 tags: static site generators
+excerpt: "Static site generators are a great tool to quickly build or mock up a website.
+I really love them and have tested myself through a couple of them already.
+There is one major downside, that almost all of them have.
+They are ridiculously hard to set up for people who do not have a development background.
+This might not bother you if you are using them to create your own sites, but if you need to deliver a website to a client, who - god forbids - wants to edit his content himself, you are a little bit screwed."
 ---

 Static site generators are a great tool to quickly build or mock up a website.
 I really love them and have tested myself through a couple of them already.
 There is one major downside, that almost all of them have.
 They are ridiculously hard to set up for people who do not have a development background.
 This might not bother you if you are using them to create your own sites, but if you need to deliver a website to a client, who - god forbids - wants to edit his content himself, you are a little bit screwed.